0xSmartCrypto/prism-contracts/contracts/prism-lp-staking/README.md

 # Prism LP Staking

 This contract provides functionality for staking one of the supported lp tokens in return for PRISM reward tokens.
 The contract is initialized with a list of supported staking tokens and a distribution schedule which specifies the amount of PRISM that is to be pro-rata distributed to stakers over specific time intervals.
+The staking tokens contain weights that specify how the proportion of the total PRISM tokens should be allocated for a given time interval.

+As an example, assume the distribution schedule is as follows:
+  Interval1 - 1 week, 1M tokens distributed
+  Interval2 - 1 week, 2M tokens distributed

+And we've configured two staking tokens (LP1 and LP2) with the following weights:
+  LP1 - weight = 1
+  LP2 - weight = 2

+For Interval1, 1/3 of the 1M PRISM tokens will be ditributed to LP1 stakers, and 2/3 of the 1M PRISM tokens will be distributed to LP2 stakers.
+Similar logic for Interval2, but the number of PRISM tokens is 2M instead of 1M.

 ## ExecuteMsg:
   - **Bond** (Cw20 receive hook): This method bonds lp tokens in return for LP rewards in the form of PRISM tokens.